 - Start solving these problems collaboratively and proactively

 This is the central premise behind a proactive, positive parenting model called collaborative and proactive solutions (CPS), which is an empirically-supported, evidence-based treatment approach that really works to solve tough behavior challenges.
-To learn more about the six key tenets of CPS model, read this article.

 Identifying Lagging Skills

 Behaviorally challenging kids typically lack one or more of the following:

 - Cognitive flexibility skills

 - Social skills

 To make sense of your child and his or her most challenging behaviors, begin by diving into these categories and investigating lagging skills.
 Only then can you see your child through a more compassionate, accurate, and productive lens; only then can you stop taking a behavior personally.
 Specific skills lacking in behaviorally challenging kids may include:

 - Appreciating how one’s behavior is affecting others

 To determine your child’s deficient skills, use The Assessment of Lagging Skills and Unsolved Problems (ALSUP), in combination with this 45-minute tutorial that teachers parents how to use it.